corda/corda-docs-portal/content/en/platform/corda/5.0-beta/deploying/deployment-tutorials/manual.md

    {{< /tabs >}}

   {{< note >}}
-  If you get an error after copying the code from documentation, try passing the exact parameters in the Corda CLI manually.
+  If you get an error after copying these commands from the documentation, try passing the exact parameters in the Corda CLI manually.
   {{</ note >}}

    The `<SALT>` and `<PASSPHRASE>` are used to encrypt the credentials in the database.
 These must match the values specified in the Corda deployment configuration: